VRConservation/confi/_sources/chapters/3_fire.md

 ---
 Endnotes
 [^1]: Progress in permit streamlining and coordination for CEQA/NEPA compliance occurs through vehicles such as the California Vegetation Treatment Plan and the Cutting the Green Tape Initiative.
-Multi-agency and stakeholder coordination at the state level for forest health is being led by California’s Wildfire and Forest Resilience Task Force.
+Coordination at the state level for forest health is being led by California’s Wildfire and Forest Resilience Task Force.